jamesec/jamesec.github.io/o/hippo.md

 It just happened—she broke the marriage agreement, and you have to accept it.

 Reuben experiences primary anger in response to the situation (more precisely, anger mixed with hurt and shock).
-Claude tries—awkwardly, maybe clumsily—to comfort him and help him move on.
+Claude tries—awkwardly, perhaps clumsily—to comfort him and help him move on.
 In another sense, he also seems to be trying to normalize it for Reuben through the story, in a somewhat manipulative way.

 ## References